Financial Support Available to Students

 The Anglican Foundation of Canada

 The Foundation now administers all national bursary funds formerly available through various departments of the Anglican Church of Canada.
 The General Bursary Trust is to help support the theological education and training of men and women for ordained ministry.
 Candidates must show ACPO recommendation or an officially approved alternative evaluation procedure.
 The Graduate Award Trust helps support post-graduate studies (Th.D./Ph.D.) of qualified clergy and laity who plan to pursue an academic career.
-Applications: Divinity Office or The Anglican Foundation of Canada, 600 Jarvis Street, Toronto, Ontario, M4Y 2J6.
+Applications: Divinity Office or The Anglican Foundation of Canada, 80 Hayden St. Toronto, ON M4Y 3G2.
 Applications are available here.

 Anglican Church Women (Diocese of Toronto)